supulpeiris/EN3150_Assignment_03/README.md

   Training stability
   Convergence speed

-Question 9: How do you select the learning rate?
+How do you select the learning rate?
 [10 marks] Learning Rate Selection Strategy:
 1. Start with Well-Established Defaults python